- International Travel During the COVID-19 Pandemic

 Kids five years and older can now get the COVID-19 vaccine, but how do you protect your kids who are younger than five or who aren't yet vaccinated?

-Following best practices is key to keeping your family safe from the virus while also enjoying your vacation:
+Whether you're traveling solo or with a group, following best practices is key to keeping your family (and yourself) safe from the virus while also enjoying your vacation:

 - Wear a mask when out in public: This includes everyone you're traveling with, including yourself and your children, regardless of if you're vaccinated or not.